 My memories of that first day are of Benjamin Abdul Youssef (from Argentina) and Maurice Jean-Renaud (from Chile).
-Jean-Renaud was one of those who was later seperated from us at Brazzaville.
+Jean-Renaud was one of those who was later separated from us at Brazzaville.
 He was killed at Bir Hakeim.
 I soon took to the military life and to the French flag with a Cross of Lorraine below it.
 I was, like all my comrades, totally occupied in courses of physical and military training of all kinds.

 Life at Camberley was very active, but monotonous.
 We had very little equipment.
 We each had a rifle but no tanks, so we did infantry training.
 Meantime the French expedition to Norway had returned to England, but alas practically all of them decided to return to France.
 They left us some small half-tracks.